Data-driven quantification of model-form uncertainty in Reynolds-averaged simulations of wind farms: Conclusions

+The trained model and the perturbation framework demonstrated generalizability and case-independency to a large extent when tested on the unseen cases.
+Normalized velocity deficit, turbulence intensity, and normalized turbines' power output were chosen as QoIs in this study.
+Results of the perturbed models covered the LES data when applied for the unseen cases in a similar manner as the training case.
+This indicated that the proposed two-step feature selection was a key component and along with the selected ML algorithm prevents over- and under-fitting in estimating the target values.
 Further studies may seek to utilize emerging deep-learning techniques or alternative ML algorithms to quantify other forms of uncertainty, as well.
 In future works, various wind-farm or stand-alone turbine scenarios with diverse boundary conditions (e.g., hilly terrain and thermally stratified ABL) could be examined to extrapolate the ML model's capabilities in UQ estimations.